rockNroll87q/cerebrum7t/README.md

 Python implementation of the paper "CEREBRUM-7T: fast and fully-volumetric brain segmentation of out-of-the-scanner 7T MR volumes" ([link](https://www.biorxiv.org/content/10.1101/2020.07.07.191536v1.full))

-In the paper, we tackle the problem of automatic 7T segmentation.
+In the paper, we tackle the problem of automatic 7T MRI segmentation.
 The generated model is able to produce accurate multi-structure segmentation masks on six different classes, in only few seconds.
 Classes are: gray matter (GM), white matter (WM), cerebrospinal fluid (CSF), ventricles, cerebellum, brainstem, and basal ganglia.